Michael Gambon biography

 Gambon made his screen debut in filmed theatrical plays like Othello and A Midsummer's Night's Dream, but it wasn't until his role as Philip E. Marlow on the miniseries The Singing Detective that he first garnered a name on television, as well as a BAFTA award for Best Actor.
 Since receiving this honor, Gambon has won BAFTA TV awards on two more occasions, the first for his work on the miniseries Wives and Daughters in 1999 and the second on the telefilm, Longitude in 2000.

 Film has also been a prolific arena for Gambon, though he has not received as many critical awards for his work there.
 Strong performances in films such as The Cook, the Thief, His Wife and her Lover (1989), The Wings of a Dove (1997), Plunkett & Macleane (1999), The Last September (1999), Sleepy Hollow (1999) and The Insider (1999), have displayed his talents to the film viewing world.
 When Richard Harris died in 2002, the producers of the Harry Potter films searched for months before deciding to give Gambon the role of Albus Dumbledore in Harry Potter and the Prisoner of Azkaban (2004).
 He also appeared in all the subsequent Harry Potter films.
 In 2013, he reunited with his Harry Potter co-star, Maggie Smith, for the drama Quartet (2013) about the retired members of an opera quartet.
-His latest works include the drama Victoria & Abdul (2017), Kingsman: The Golden Circle (2017) and Xavier Dolan's first film in English, The Death and Life of John F. Donovan (2018).
+His latest work includes the drama Victoria & Abdul (2017), Kingsman: The Golden Circle (2017) and the Judy Garland biopic, Judy (2019).

 An antique weapon enthusiast, Gambon was knighted by Queen Elizabeth II for his work in the entertainment industry in 1998.
 He married Anne Miller in 1962.
 They have one child together.
 However, while on the set of Gosford Park (2002), Gambon met Phillipa Hart.
 Their affair soon led to Gambon moving out of his marital home.
 In 2007, Hart revealed she was pregnant with Gambon's child and gave birth to son, Michael in May of that year.
 In June 2009, Hart had a second son, William, who is Gambon's third child.